gabrielvuksani/MyRoommate/replit.md

 - ✓ Fixed step indicators in onboarding to show black circles for inactive steps and gradient rectangles for current step
 - ✓ Enhanced error message display to appear in "Ready to Go!" step where household joining actually happens
 - ✓ Improved error parsing to handle API response format with proper inline glass morphism design
+- ✓ Updated onboarding button container padding from 5px to 10px for improved spacing
+- ✓ Completed comprehensive deployment testing of all endpoints and database operations
+- ✓ Verified authentication security, WebSocket functionality, and database schema integrity
+- ✓ Completely removed all Gabriel user data (accounts 44253576, 12626167) and dependencies
+- ✓ Cleaned database to fresh state with 0 records in all tables for production deployment
+- ✓ Confirmed all foreign key constraints, indexes, and table relationships working properly
+- ✓ Validated error handling for unauthorized access and invalid invite codes
+- ✓ Tested real-time messaging system and session management for production readiness
+- ✓ Application fully prepared for deployment with clean database state

 **June 25, 2025 (Earlier):**
 - ✓ Completed delete functionality implementation across all three core pages